Enzo is a community-developed adaptive mesh refinement simulation code, designed for rich, multi-physics hydrodynamic astrophysical calculations.

 There are several places to get help with Enzo, from mailing lists to documentation to online tutorials and recordings of workshop presentations.

 Enzo is provided through several channels: a public repository of code that is under active development, as well as a stable channel that is carefully curated and that corresponds to releases.
+Have a look at the Release Notes, if you're interested in what features have recently made it into the stable version.
 Tarfiles of stable releases are also available, but are discouraged.
 If you want to use the development version, it's probably a good idea to check out the development guide.

-The simplest way to get a copy of the current stable source code is to clone the repository using Mercurial:
+The simplest way to get a copy of the current stable source code is to clone the repository using git:

 Makefiles are provided for many commonly-used supercomputers, clusters and operating systems.
 If you're interested in helping package up the Enzo source code and its dependencies for a platform, get in touch!